 When Adam had lived one hundred and thirty years, he became the father of a son in his own likeness, according to his image, and named him Seth.Genesis 5:3(NASB)

-In the first chapter of Genesis, we read that God created man in His own image - in the image of God He created them.
-He created them male and female and God blessed them and told them to, "Be fruitful and multiply."
-Adam was to produce offspring that would resemble himself - his character and nature.
-His children were to be born in the image and likeness of their earthly father, with Adam's traits, characteristics, and nature - in the same way he had been made in the image and likeness of God, with the attributes and nature of his Creator and Heavenly Father.
+In the first chapter of Genesis, we read that God created man in His own image; in the image of God He created them.
+He created them male and female and God blessed them and told them: "Be fruitful and multiply."
+Adam was to produce offspring that would resemble himself; his character and nature.
+His children were to be born in the image and likeness of their earthly father, with Adam's traits, characteristics, and nature, in the same way he had been made in the image and likeness of God, with the attributes and nature of his Creator and Heavenly Father.

-Adam was also instructed to "fill the earth, and subdue it," for the Lord appointed him to be His ambassador on earth.
-He was to rule the earth with equity and righteously.
+Adam was also instructed: "Fill the earth, and subdue it," for the Lord appointed him to be His ambassador on earth.
+He was to rule the earth righteously and with equity.
 He was given jurisdiction over the fish of the sea, the birds of the sky, and every living thing that moves on the earth.

-However, when Adam sinned he not only lost his position of authority over the earth but was imputed with a sin nature, and the wages of sin is death.
-Although we read that Adam was made in the image of God, his likeness to the Lord was marred by sin, his character was blemished, and a sin nature was imputed to him - so Adam knew what was good without the power to do it - and knew what was evil without the ability to avoid it.
+However, when Adam sinned, he not only lost his position of authority over the earth but was imputed with a sin nature, and the wages of sin is death.
+Although we read that Adam was made in the image of God, his likeness to the Lord was marred by sin, his character was blemished, and a sin nature was imputed to him.
+This meant that Adam knew what was good without the power to do it, and knew what was evil without the ability to avoid it.

 Adam had other sons and daughters before Seth, but the child that was named in this genealogy was Seth and we read that he was born in Adam's own likeness, according to Adam's image, and he was called Seth (which means 'Appointed One').
 Seth was to be the son of Adam through whom the Messiah was to be born.